-The Associate of Arts Degree is designed for students planning to transfer to a 4-year college or university and requires a minimum of 60 credit hours with a cumulative CCC grade point average of 2.00 or higher.
-A minimum of 41 of these credit hours must be completed in the General Education Core curriculum with a grade of "C" or better.
-The remaining degree requirements are comprised of 19 credit hours or more in the student's elected program of study (with an emphasis in Arts and Humanities, Social and Behavioral Science and/or Liberal Studies).
+The Associate of Arts Degree is designed for students planning to transfer to a college or university and requires a minimum of 60 credit hours.
+All courses included in the degree must be completed with a grade of "C" or better.
+A minimum of 35 of these credit hours must be completed in the Arizona General Education Curriculum (AGEC-A, AGEC-B or AGEC-S).
+The remaining degree requirements are comprised of 25 credit hours or more in the student's elected program of study.